Office of Sponsored Programs

 Post-Doctoral Fellows who have the approval of the Department and Dean of the relevant College or School as indicated by signature of the individual named in the Proposal Endorsement Form may serve as PIs.
 Undergraduate and graduate students may not be designated as PIs.
 When a Sponsor's program guidelines require the student to be listed as PI on the proposal application, the student's mentor/advisor shall be the PI on the Proposal Endorsement Form and responsible for the conduct and oversight of the project.

 The forms used to propose and to activate a project and any expenditure document (including an IDT) are to contain the signature of the project's permanent, full-time faculty or professional staff member.
-Any requests to the funding agency must be initiated by the project's permanent, full-time faculty or professional staff member and must be processed through the Office of Research.
+Any requests to the funding agency must be initiated by the project's permanent, full-time faculty or professional staff member and must be processed through Research & Economic Development.

 * Personnel categories for research proposals (reproduced from the NSF Grant Proposal Guide, Exhibit II-7).